kdeldycke/kevin-deldycke-blog/content/posts/why-kqemu-doesnt-do-its-job.md

     :::text
     tmpfs    /dev/shm    tmpfs    defaults    0  0

-Then reboot your OS to enjoy the speed up !
+Then reboot your OS to enjoy the speed up!